Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Invariants of isotopy classes of Morse polynomials

-For instance, all three our classes mentioned in the cell $(9, 0)$ of Table \ref{TX+} contain Morse functions, whose Kronrod graphs are as shown in Fig.~\ref{reeb}, and hence these functions are equivalent from the point of view of \cite{AN}.
+On the other hand, the {\em topological equivalence} considered there is weaker than the isotopy equivalence.
+For example, all three classes of polynomials without local maxima, which have the D-graphs of Figs.~ \ref{miss90a}, \ref{miss90b} and \ref{miss90c} and are thus non-isotopic to each other, contain Morse polynomials, whose Kronrod--Reeb graphs are as shown in Fig.~\ref{reeb}, and hence these polynomials are equivalent from the point of view of \cite{AN}.
+In this subsection we consider the more rigorous isotopy classification of strictly Morse polynomials.

-\begin{conjecture} For any rigid isotopy class of Morse polynomials of degree 4 with nine real critical points, the isotopy classes of {\em strictly} Morse polynomials contained in it are in a natural one-to-one correspondence with extensions of the standard partial order of vertices of the D-graph of our class $($see Lemma \ref{le13}$)$ to a total order. \end{conjecture}
+\begin{theorem} For any chiral isotopy class $($respectively, any achiral isotopy class$)$ of degree four Morse polynomials with nine real critical points, the number of isotopy classes of {\em strictly} Morse polynomials within this class is equal to $\frac{1}{10}$ $($respectively, $\frac{1}{5})$ of the value of the Card invariant of that class. \end{theorem}

-If this conjecture is correct, then the number of these classes of strictly Morse polynomials is estimated from above by the corresponding value of $\mbox{Card}$ invariant divided by 10 (where 10 is the number of possible numbers of negative critical values of our polynomials).
-An even more optimistic conjecture says that this estimate is sharp (that is, that in our case all abstract virtual morsifications are actually related to real Morse polynomials).
+{\it Proof.} For any generic polynomial $f$, denote by $f^\uparrow$ an arbitrary polynomial of the form $f + c$, where the constant $c$ is such that all real critical values of $f+c$ are positive.

+\begin{lemma} 1.
+The generic polynomials $f$ and $\tilde f$ are isotopic in the class of strictly Morse polynomials if and only if $f^\uparrow$ and $\tilde f^\uparrow$ are isotopic in the class of strictly Morse polynomials, all of whose critical values at real critical points are positive.

+2. If two generic polynomials of degree $d$, whose critical points are all real and whose critical values are all positive, are isotopic in the class of strictly Morse polynomials, then the virtual Morse functions associated with them are the same.

+3. A generic polynomial $f(x,y)$ of degree four with only real critical points cannot be isotopic to its mirror image $f(x,-y)$ in the class of strictly Morse polynomials. \end{lemma}

+{\it Proof.} 1.
+Every strictly Morse polynomial $f$ is isotopic to all polynomials $f+c$ (in particular, to $f^\uparrow$) in the class of strictly Morse polynomials.
+If $f$ is isotopic to a polynomial $\tilde f$, let $c_-$ be the lowest critical value at real critical points of all intermediate polynomials of this isotopy.
+The polynomials $f- c_- +1$ and $\tilde f- c_- +1$ are then isotopic in the class of strictly Morse polynomials with only positive critical values.

+2. By statement 1, we can assume that our isotopy is in the class of polynomials with only positive critical values.
+All surgeries allowed in the isotopy of strictly Morse polynomials are s4, s5, s6 and s7.
+However, surgeries s4 and s7 cannot be applied to polynomials with only real critical points, and surgeries s5 and s6 cannot appear in the isotopy with only positive critical values.

+3. First, suppose that the generic polynomial $f$ has at least three local minima or at least three local maxima.
+Let us order these three points of ${\mathbb R}^2$ in ascending order of their critical values.
+These points cannot lie on the same affine line, because the restriction of $f$ to any line is a polynomial of degree at most four.
+Therefore, their order defines an orientation of ${\mathbb R}^2$.
+This orientation remains throughout any isotopy of strictly Morse functions.
+However, the polynomial $f$ and its mirror image define different orientations.